jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-7. Verify that when a user correctly enters a valid input in all fields and clicks the update flight button, the form submits, and the flight is updated in the flights database and the user is redirected to the flights page.
+7. Verify that when a user correctly enters a valid input in all fields and clicks on the update flight button, the form submits, and the flight is updated in the flights database and the user is redirected to the flights page.
 A toast also appears informing the user that the flight has been successfully updated.

     - Outcome: Pass